Archive

 Analytical Rubrics

-Teachers use two types of rubrics to assess student writing: holistic and analytic.
-Of the two rubrics, the analytical rubric offers both teachers and students much more to work with to improve student writing.
+Teachers use both holistic and analytical rubrics (some say analytic) to assess student writing.
+Of the two rubrics, analytical rubrics offer both teachers and students much more to work with to improve student writing.
 Holistic rubrics are fine for quick overviews and are the staples of performance-based standardized tests, such as the SAT®; however, they serve little instructional purpose.
 Check out What’s Wrong with Holistic Rubrics for more.

 Let’s start with a brief definition: An analytical rubric is a criterion-referenced writing assessment.
 In other words, a student’s writing is assessed according to a pre-determined set of criteria.
 Unlike holistic rubrics, the criteria in analytical rubrics have been separated into discreet writing tasks.